roadiz/skeleton/README.md

 ### Make node-types editable on production environment

-You may want to set up and deploy your Roadiz v2 application and edit your node-type schema after.
-You can enable Docker volumes on these 3 directory in order to persist your configuration between Docker restarts.
+You may want to set up and deploy your Roadiz v2 application and edit your node-type schema after (without any Git versioning).
+You can enable Docker volumes on these 3 directories in order to persist your configuration between Docker restarts.

 - config/api_resources